Optimization of Scoring Rules: Elicitation of Full Distribution

-In \Cref{sec:full dist}, we gave a reduction from the problem of optimal scoring rules for eliciting the full distribution over a finite state space to the problem of optimal scoring rules for eliciting the marginal means over a multi-dimensional state space.
-This reduction is based on representing the state space by an indicator vector.
-In this section, we first observe that the optimal scoring rule can be found in polynomial time when the distribution of posteriors is given explicitly.
-This result is a simple corollary of \Cref{thm:reduce full to mean} and \Cref{thm:computing optimal score for mean}.
-Second, we show that even for single dimensional state space with finite size, the gap in performance between the optimal scoring rule for eliciting the mean and the optimal scoring rule for eliciting the full distribution is unbounded.

-\begin{corollary} Given any finite state space $\statespace$ with $|\statespace|=d$ and any distribution~$\marginalReport$ with support size $m$ over posteriors, there exists an algorithm that computes the optimal proper bounded scoring rule for eliciting the full distribution in time polynomial in $m$ and $d$. \end{corollary}

-\begin{proof} This result follows from combining \Cref{thm:reduce full to mean} (the reduction from full distribution reporting to reporting the mean) and \Cref{thm:computing optimal score for mean} (polynomial time computation of the optimal scoring rule for the mean). \end{proof}

-We now show that the multiplicative gap between the optimal proper scoring rule for eliciting the full distribution and the optimal proper scoring rule for eliciting the mean is unbounded, even when the size of the state space is a constant.
+In many application of interests, the principal elicits distributional information from the agent for making better decisions, and the optimal choice of action often only depends on the posterior mean.
+In this section, we show that even when information beyond the posterior mean is not useful for subsequent optimizations, the principal may still wish to elicit information beyond the posterior mean in order to better incentivize the agent to exert costly effort.
+Specifically, in this section, we measure the multiplicative gap between the optimal proper scoring rule for eliciting the full distribution and the optimal proper scoring rule for eliciting the mean, and show that the gap can be unbounded, even when the size of the state space is a constant.
 The proof of \Cref{thm:gap between full dist and mean} is deferred to \Cref{sec:appendix-proof-gap between full dist and mean}.